AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 # log contributer - for detailed logs, with timings, please refer to the commits page, but we are trying to keep this readme as updated as possible as well
 -----------------------------------------------------------
-Readme, Logs and repo maintainace main - Anusha Chattopadhyay
+Readme, Logs and repo maintenance main - Anusha Chattopadhyay
 -------------------------------------------------------------

 Data Files Aquired- Keerthan Ugrani